mgrman/BlazorWith3d/README.md

         - might need to adjust generated memorypack code, to allow reading from buffers starting at non-zero position
     - could use extra args in interop with offset and count, to be able to slice the array on JS side
     - but as the MemoryPack reader is not respecting offsets, it should be adapted first
+    - could be done by accessing the private field 'offset'
+    - but at least should do serializer concept in TS

 - switch debug relay back as normal renderer
     - maybe with long initialization while it waits for connection?